-A consideration of the chemical and physical mechanisms involved in photosynthesis, respiration, growth, and development, and water relations in vascular and nonvascular plants.
+A consideration of the chemical and physical mechanisms involved in photosynthesis, respiration, growth and development, and water relations in vascular and nonvascular plants.
 The relationships of these processes to plant structures.
-(3 hours class, 4 hours laboratory.
-Prereq.: 112.
-Alternate years, Spring)
+(Three hours lecture, four hours laboratory.
+Prereq.: 112)

 471 Cellular Biology